Rugshan/BankApp/README.md

   - Login credentials were asked to be stored as unique text documents for each user.
 They can be found in BankApp/credentials/

 Note: I do not consent to work being taken from this repository to aid in other people's assignments or etc.
+Disclaimer: I do not own the rights to the artwork used in this application.